libktx/ktx/graphics/README.md

 `begin()` and `end()` calls when using batches, shader programs and buffers.
 Note that a camera or projection matrix can also be passed to the `Batch.use` extension function to have it automatically applied to the batch's projection matrix.
 - `begin` extension methods that automatically set projection matrix from a `Camera` or `Matrix4` were added to `Batch`.
+- `takeScreenshot` allows to easily take a screenshot of current application screen.

 #### `ShapeRenderer`